Itching Allergy in Bulldogs and French Bulldogs

 Secondary bacteria and yeast infections are common to ongoing uncontrolled allergies, they will exacerbate the itch and must be managed with topical antiseptic and anti-yeast medicated shampoos and gels Like Dr. Kraemer’s Yeasty Bully Medicated products.

-Should be implemented for any bulldog suffering from skin disease, allergy, and itching
+This should be implemented for any bulldog suffering from skin disease, allergy, and itching

 Therapeutic bully topicals & supplements are step one for all itching, skin allergy bulldogs